AUGHTIES TABLE FOR BICAMERAL ELECTORAL COLLEGE II

 While the larger states do lose noticeable electoral votes in the Bicameral II method, they

-are still a few magnitudes above the smaller states and do not lose relatively much influence in that
+are still a few magnitudes above the smaller states and reserve influence in that

 regard.
 Notice too that the spreads between the larger states are narrowed...